Work-Life and Career Flexibility

 Fitness Centers: UMMS has two fitness centers, one located on the University Campus and the other at South Street, Shrewsbury.
 For more information see the Human Resources Wellness website.

 Mothers Rooms: The Mothers rooms are available to any nursing mother who is a student or employed by UMMS or UMass Memorial Health Care (UMMHC).
 Each room provides private space where nursing mothers are welcome to express milk or nurse during their time on the University campus or South Street campus.
-For more information see the Mothers Rooms flyer.
+For more information visit the Diversity and Inclusion Office webpage.

 Off-Campus Electronic Access: All UMMS faculty have off-campus access to email and other electronic resources.
-For more information, see Information Services (intranet site).
+For more information, see Information Technology.

 Part-time Faculty Guidelines: Both tenure-track and non-tenure track faculty may seek a part-time effort assignments by negotiation with their department chair (or Program Director) - refer to the Guidelines for Part Time Faculty Effort at UMMS/UMMMG.
 Faculty must be employed for a minimum of 20 hours per week to qualify for full benefits.
 Over 300 employed UMMS faculty currently have part-time appointments.